 When the tire pressure monitoring system warning light is lit, one or more of your tires is significantly under-inflated.
-You should stop and check your tires as soon as possible.

-and inflate them to the proper pressure as indicated in the vehicle's tire label.
+You should stop and check your tires as soon as possible, and inflate them to the proper pressure as indicated on the vehicle's tire information placard (label).
 Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
 Under-inflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability.
-Each tire should be checked monthly, the spare tire every six months.
-Tire pressure should be set when cold to the recommended inflation pressure as specified on the tire label and in the owner's manual.
+Even if your vehicle is equipped with a tire pressure monitoring system, it is still important that you manually check the inflation pressure of your tires regularly.
+Each tire, including the spare, should be checked monthly when cold and set to the recommended inflation pressure as specified on the vehicle placard (label) and in the owner's manual.

-Note: This vehicle is equipped with a Tire Pressure Monitoring System (TPMS) which monitors tire pressure in each pneumatic tire.
+Note: The Tire Pressure Monitoring System (TPMS) monitors tire pressure in each pneumatic tire.
 The pressure in each tire is dependent upon several factors, one of them being the contained air temperature (temperature of the air inside the tire).
 As the contained air temperature increases, the tire pressure also increases.
-While driving in a normal manner, a typical passenger tire inflation pressure may increase approximately 14 to 28 kPa (2 to 4 psi) from a cold start situation.
+While driving in a normal manner, a typical passenger tire inflation pressure may increase approximately 2 to 4 psi (14 to 28 kPa) from a cold start situation.
 This increase in tire pressure is due to an increase in the contained air temperature.
 Contained air temperature is dependent upon several factors such as rate of tire rotation, tire deflection, amount of braking, etc. In similar manner, the tire pressure will decrease if the contained air temperature decreases.
-For example, if the vehicle is stationary over night with the outside temperature significantly lower than the daytime temperature, the tire pressure may decrease approximately 20.7 kPa (3 psi) for a drop of 16.6° C (30° F) in ambient temperature.
+For example, if the vehicle is stationary over night with the outside temperature significantly lower than the daytime temperature, the tire pressure may decrease approximately 3 psi (20.7) kPa) for a drop of 30° F (16.6° C) in ambient temperature.
 This lower pressure value may be detected by the TPMS as being significantly lower than the cold pressure indicated on your vehicles tire label, and activate the TPMS warning for low tire pressure.
 If the low warning light is on, visually check each tire to verify that no tire is flat.
 If one or more tires are flat, repair of fix as necessary.
 If all tires appear to be inflated, carefully drive the vehicle to the nearest location where air can be added to the tires.
 Turn the ignition to the "off" position.
 Inflate all the tires to the recommended cold pressure.